nushell/nushell.github.io/contributor-book/commands.md

 ### Internal to external

 Internal commands that send text to external commands need to have prepared text strings ahead of time.
 If an object is sent directly to an external command, that is considered an error as there is no way to infer how the structured data should be represented for the external command.
-The user is expected to either narrow down to a simple data cell or to use one of the file type converters (like `to-json`) to convert the table into a string representation.
+The user is expected to either narrow down to a simple data cell or to use one of the file type converters (like `to json`) to convert the table into a string representation.

 The external command is opened so that its `stdin` is redirected, so that the data can be sent to it.